Lithium hydroxide: Carbon dioxide scrubbing

 The latter, anhydrous hydroxide, is preferred for its lower mass and lesser water production for respirator systems in spacecraft.
 One gram of anhydrous lithium hydroxide can remove 450 cm3 of carbon dioxide gas.
 The monohydrate loses its water at 100–110 °C.

 Precursor

 Lithium hydroxide, together with lithium carbonate, is a key intermediates used for the production of other lithium compounds, illustrated by its use in the production of lithium fluoride:

 Other uses

 It is also used in ceramics and some Portland cement formulations, where it is also used to suppress ASR (concrete cancer).

 Lithium hydroxide (isotopically enriched in lithium-7) is used to alkalize the reactor coolant in pressurized water reactors for corrosion control.

 It is good radiation protection against free neutrons.

 Price

-In 2012, the price of lithium hydroxide was about $5-6/kg.
+In 2012, the price of lithium hydroxide was about US$5–6/kg.